Copyright: what you need to know

 Following the Court of Appeal ruling in THJ v Sheridan (2023), copyright only protects works that are the ‘author’s own intellectual creation.’
 This requires the human user to have made "free and creative choices."
 Purely automated AI output, without significant human creative intervention, is unlikely to qualify for copyright protection.

-The landmark UK High Court case Getty Images v Stability AI (2025) clarified an important point: AI models do not ‘store’ training images in the traditional sense.
+The landmark UK High Court case Getty Images v Stability AI (2025) clarified that AI models do not ‘store’ training images in the traditional sense.
 Because the tool is not scanning and copying data in the way a human would, simply using an AI tool is generally not copyright infringement in itself.

 The UK government is currently conducting a major review of AI and copyright policy.
 Following the Data (Use and Access) Act 2025, the Government laid a report and economic impact assessment before Parliament in March 2026.
 The report, Report on Copyright and Artificial Intelligence (March 2026), outlines the key issues and policy considerations.
 Further policy development and consultation are ongoing, and this is expected to inform future legislation.